 Comment: No, probably not.

 Chair: I believe that at the middle of the year towards the end of the year the spectrum will become available in Europe.
-We will have EN 303 687 available till end of the year.
+We will not have EN 303 687 available till end of the year.
 Once we have a stable draft, you can approach notified bodies.
 Currently, people need to use notified bodies already for 802.11ax.
 This is painful but doable.
 We have about six months to come to conclusion.

 Comment: There is only one ETSI BRAN meeting scheduled prior to the regulation being settled.
-It’s end of March.
+It’s at the end of March.
 There have been discussions about an extra BRAN meeting.
 Approaching notified bodies is the only option to ship something this year.

 At 2020-01-25T14:23-08:00 the chair continues from page 45.
 At 2020-01-25T14:37 attendees discuss page 54: